 When I trained to become a yoga instructor in Medical Yoga, which is based on Kundalini Yoga, we used our breathing in many different ways.
 I found it fascinating how we could change the state of our body just by altering our breathing.
 However, soon I realized that there seemed to be a lack of knowledge or even misunderstanding amongst yogis on how to breathe outside the yoga class.

-Five simple principles
+Five simple principles for better breathing

 Good breathing starts in the nose where the inhaled air is humidified, warmed and cleansed of bacteria and other particles in the air before reaching the airways and lungs.
 On the exhale the nose is rewarmed and remoistened and the particles that get trapped on the inhale are blown out on the exhale.